 This experience helped me see the most common places where misunderstandings, misuses, and mistakes interfered with getting the most value from health insurance.

-Without a doubt, the health insurance lingo, healthcare vernacular, and the legal terms are significant barriers to lay people clearly understanding how to use their plan.
-But, it usually isn’t the cause of denied claims.
+Without a doubt, the health insurance lingo, healthcare vernacular, and the legal terms are significant barriers to many people clearly understanding how to use their plan.

 One of the most common issues is knowing if and how services are covered.
 This can be found easily if you start reading in the right place.